 Interest rates earned and paid on our assets and liabilities reflect, to a certain degree, inflation, expectations regarding inflation, changes in short term interest rates set by the Central Bank and movements in long term real rates.
 The Central Bank manages short term interest rates based on its objectives of balancing low inflation and economic growth.
 Because our liabilities are generally re-priced sooner than our assets, changes in the rate of inflation or short-term rates in the economy are reflected in the rates of interest paid by us on our liabilities before such changes are reflected in the rates of interest earned by us on our assets.
 Our Financial Management Division usually seeks to maintain liabilities with an average duration that is shorter than that of our assets, including through the use of derivatives, in order to hedge against sudden or rapid falls in the inflation rate, which in general triggers a reduction in short-term rates.
-Therefore, when short term interest fall, our net interest margin is positively impacted, but when short term rates since generally our UF-denominated assets exceed our UF-denominated liabilities.
+Therefore, when short term interest rates fall, our net interest margin is positively impacted, but when short term rates since generally our UF-denominated assets exceed our UF-denominated liabilities.
 See "Item 5.
 Operating and Financial Review and Prospects-A. Operating Results-Impact of Inflation-Peso-denominated assets and liabilities."
 An increase in long term rates has a positive effect on our net interest margin, because our interest earning assets generally have longer terms than our interest-bearing liabilities.
-A flattening of the yield curve (i.e. long-term rates falling quicker than short-term rates) negatively affected inflation responsive to changes are generally more responsive to changes in inflation or short-term rates than our UF-denominated liabilities.
-As a result, during periods when expected inflation exceeds the previous period's inflation, customers often switch funds from UF-denominated deposits to peso-denominated deposits, which funds from UF-denominated deposits to peso-denominated deposits our margins.
+A flattening of the yield curve (i.e. long-term rates falling quicker than short-term rates) negatively affects our margins by lowering loan yields at a greater pace than deposits costs.
+In addition, because our peso-denominated liabilities.
+As a result, during periods when expected inflation exceeds the previous period's inflation, customers often switch funds from UF-denominated deposits to peso-denominated deposits, which generally bear higher interest rates, thereby adversely affecting our net interest margin.